 This section of the Plan focuses on its development at the local level.
 It details the agencies responsible, the steps taken, and provides documentation of the outcomes of public participation in the process.
 The public participated in the planning process through the following outreach methods:

-- Stakeholder meetings - Public hearings
+- Stakeholder meetings

+- Public hearings

+- Public engagement at a local event

 - Survey - Social media posts